NAC Scholarship Application Information - January 2026

 - Not have received a NAC scholarship in the past.

-Preference will be given to students who have shown through their actions that they are working to advance the construction industry and become future leaders; items for consideration will include candidates who have demonstrated:
+Preference will be given to students who have demonstrated through their actions that they are working to advance the construction industry and become future leaders; actions such as:

 - Leadership in student clubs;